 Recent case studies show how hospitals have used the American College of Surgeon National Surgical Quality Improvement Program (ACS NSQIP®) to save money and achieve measurable improvements in quality of care.

-Cuyuna Regional Medical Center – Crosby, Minn.
+Cuyuna Regional Medical Center, Crosby, MN

-Cuyuna Regional Medical Center, a 140-bed rural hospital in Crosby, Minn., was experiencing a higher incidence of stroke compared with the national average (0.5 percent vs. 0.2 percent).
+Cuyuna Regional Medical Center, a 140-bed rural hospital in Crosby, MN, was experiencing a higher incidence of stroke compared with the national average (0.5 percent vs. 0.2 percent).
 Through ACS NSQIP, the hospital determined there were a greater number of occurrences related to orthopedic cases compared with the national average.
 Also, nearly all were inpatient cases.
 The improvement strategy included changing the anesthesia plan and standardizing anticoagulation orders and protocols.
 Within one year, stroke incidence fell to below the national average (0.1 percent vs. 0.2 percent).

-At Danbury Hospital, a 370-bed academic hospital in Danbury, Conn., the Surgical Clinical Reviewer (SCR) who was responsible for collecting ACS NSQIP data noticed certain surgical issues were not meeting internal and external regulatory standards.
+At Danbury Hospital, a 370-bed academic hospital in Danbury, CT, the Surgical Clinical Reviewer (SCR) who was responsible for collecting ACS NSQIP data noticed certain surgical issues were not meeting internal and external regulatory standards.
 Working with the chair of the surgery department, the SCR alerted hospital staff to inconsistencies in American Society of Anesthesiologists (ASA) preoperative assessment score and wound classification, and certain other measures.
 These issues had not previously been identified.
-The SCR, surgeons, hospital administration and nurses developed a system to address similar issues and coding discrepancies.
+The SCR, surgeons, hospital administration, and nurses developed a system to address similar issues and coding discrepancies.
 They also began to pass along unsolicited patient feedback, which had not been systematically captured before, through regular channels to improve quality.